vstanyshevskyy/obobruiko/content/articles_files/how-to-cope-with-uncertainty-three-cbt-techniques-to-reduce-worry-and-anxiety.md

       * Either liked or rejected.

+      **Emotional Thinking**

-      **Emotional Thinking**: Treating feelings as facts.
+      Treating feelings as facts.
 The emotion becomes “evidence”, even when reality suggests otherwise.

-      ·      Feeling anxious → assuming danger is present.
+      * Feeling anxious → assuming danger is present.

-      ·      Feeling guilty → assuming you’ve done something wrong.
+      * Feeling guilty → assuming you’ve done something wrong.

+      **Mind Reading**

-      **Mind Reading**: Assuming you know what others are thinking – usually something negative – without direct evidence.
+      Assuming you know what others are thinking – usually something negative – without direct evidence.

-      ·      A colleague seems quiet in a meeting → “*They think I’m incompetent*.*”*
+      * A colleague seems quiet in a meeting → “*They think I’m incompetent*.*”*

-      ·      A delayed reply → interpreted as disinterest or rejection, when the information simply isn’t there.
+      * A delayed reply → interpreted as disinterest or rejection, when the information simply isn’t there.

+      **Labeling**

-      **Labeling**: Taking a single action or mistake and turning it into a global judgment about yourself.
+      Taking a single action or mistake and turning it into a global judgment about yourself.
 Instead of describing what happened, your mind declares who you are.

-      ·      Forgetting to mute yourself → “*I’m stupid*.”
+      * Forgetting to mute yourself during a work meeting → “*I’m stupid*.”

-      ·      Missing a deadline → “*I’m irresponsible*.”
+      * Missing a deadline → “*I’m irresponsible*.”

+      **Personalization**

-      **Personalization**: Taking responsibility for events outside your control.
+      Taking responsibility for events outside your control.

       ·      A partner seems unhappy → *“It must be my fault.”*